DeGGeD/ShaderStory/README.md

 ## Usage & Requirements

-Published resources are compatible anddesigned to be used with:
+Published resources are compatible and designed to be used with:

 - **Unity: 6.0**
 - **Universal Render Pipeline: 17.0**